Jeff Bezos's fund has now given almost $640 million to help homeless families

 “When you have flexible dollars in a rental market like this, you could pay your high rent, you could pay a higher deposit,” Metz said.

-The fund works with an advisory board of experts from organizations like the Urban Institute and the National Coalition for Homelessness to identify potential grantee organizations who may then submit funding proposals for consideration.
+The fund works with an advisory board of experts from organizations like the Urban Institute and the National Coalition for the Homeless to identify potential grantee organizations who may then submit funding proposals for consideration.

 Amanda Andere, chief executive officer of the national network, Funders Together to End Homelessness, previously served on the fund's advisory board.
 Her organization doesn't directly fund nonprofits but advises philanthropic donors in the space with a focus on racial justice.